S3 method for class 'phylo'

-Simulate sequences from a given evolutionary tree.
+Simulate sequences from a given evolutionary tree or an pml

 Usage